unt-libraries/py-wasapi-client/README.md

 ## Installation

-To run the latest code, the WASAPI client may be installed with:
+To run the latest code, the WASAPI client may be downloaded or cloned from [GitHub](https://github.com/unt-libraries/py-wasapi-client).
+From inside the top-level of the py-wasapi-client directory, install with:

 ```
  $ python setup.py install